Luigian/Php_Piscine/README.md

 ## Summary of the Piscine

 ### Day 00 - HTML and CSS
+This day was about learning how to create elements in HTML and give style with CSS to fictional web pages with re-directional links, tables, images, shrink responsiveness and drop down menus.
 ### Day 01 - PHP
+Since writing the classic "hello world", in this day we started to getting familiar with the PHP syntax by coding some programs to manipulate integers and strings.
 ### Day 02 - PHP

 ### Day 03 - PHP - MAMP
 ### Day 04 - PHP - MAMP
 ### Day 05 - SQL